-As outlined above and in Section 3.8.6.1, the areas affected by construction of Alternative 2, including the CSWH Expansion Area, Eelgrass Habitat Area, the LA-2 and LA-3 ocean disposal sites, and the ARSSS, would not be substantially affected, considering the nature and degree of effects, and the type of land uses within that area.
+As outlined above and in Section 3.8.6.1, the areas affected by construction of Alternative 2, including the CSWH Expansion Area, Eelgrass Habitat Area, LA-2, and the ARSSS, would not be substantially affected, considering the nature and degree of effects, and the type of land uses within that area.
 Impacts would be less than significant.